top of page

 I'm Stacey (she/her), and welcome to DC Area Doula Services!
 When I had my child over a decade ago, having a doula assist me was an empowering experience, and now I love providing these services for others.
 For most of my career, I was a Professor and nonprofit Founder/Executive Director.
 I moved to birth work because I enjoy supporting people in pregnancy and birth in a hands-on way.

 I offer inclusive support, and I welcome all clients with joy.
 It is my goal to provide personalized physical, emotional, and evidence-based support according what you want and need.
-Your autonomy is the most important thing to me, and I will work with you and listen to you to understand how I can best support you.
+Your autonomy is the most important thing to me.
+I will work with you and listen to you so I can understand how best to support you.
 Whether you want a medicated or unmedicated birth, or whether you simply want to keep all your options open, I will support you in your choices and help you advocate for what you want.
 I also believe in well-timed humor because laughter is great pain relief!

 It would be my pleasure to use all of my knowledge, experience, training, and good humor to support you during pregnancy, labor, and birth.
 Please reach out to me at DCAreaDoula@gmail.com with any questions.